Bose (film): Production

 This was the third and last time that Srikanth and Sneha were teamed up - after the successes of April Maadhathil (2002) and Parthiban Kanavu (2003).

+In order to portray the role of commando, Srikanth took 20 days training at Delhi to prepare himself.
 Some action scenes were picturised on Srikanth, Jasper, and some stuntmen at a factory in Ennore.
 It took eight days to shoot the scene involving 23 stunt artistes.
 It was choreographed by stunt master Peter Hein.
 Srikanth, for the role of a commando, had trained under Major Ravi, who supervised the army scenes.
 Some of the locations for the film are Chennai, Thalakulam, Bangalore, Delhi, and Kerala.
-Two of the songs have been picturised in Russia.
+Two of the songs have been picturised in Kyrgyzstan.

 Soundtrack

 The soundtrack was composed by Yuvan Shankar Raja, while his elder brother Karthik Raja composed the film's background score.
 The audio CD containing songs released on 9 August 2004.
 It features five songs with lyrics written by Pa.
 Vijay, Na.
 Muthukumar, Thamarai and Snehan.

 Release

 Bose did not make it to the screens as scheduled on October 9 (Saturday) due to the last minute financial dispute.
 The prints left the lab on Sunday morning and made it to the screens in southern districts of Madurai and beyond only for the matinee show.
 In Chennai and surrounding areas, the film opened with noon shows on Sunday.
 Nearly ₹5 lakh worth of advertisement was spent for the opening weekend.
 Trade lost almost ₹40 lakh due to missed opening.